Ronaldo V-Football

-Ronaldo V-Football, known as Ronaldo V-Soccer in the United States, is a video game developed by PAM Development and published by Infogrames.
-It was originally released in 2000 for the PlayStation and Game Boy Color.
-The game was endorsed by the Brazilian footballer Ronaldo, at the time one of the highest-renowned players in the world.
-It is the only game exclusively endorsed by him.
+Ronaldo V-Football, known as Ronaldo V-Soccer in the United States, is a 2000 football video game developed by PAM Development and published by Infogrames for the PlayStation and Game Boy Color.
+The game was endorsed by the Brazilian footballer Ronaldo, at the time one of the highest-renowned players in the world; it is the only game exclusively endorsed by him.